Humble Administrator’s Garden — Reclusion Culture in Poetic "Mountain and Water" Garden

-The Middle Garden is the main part of the entire Humble Administrator's Garden, which has many buildings added in history, but mainly followed the original structure and aesthetic.
+The Middle Garden is the main part of the entire Humble Administrator's Garden, which has many buildings added in history but mainly follows the original structure and aesthetic.

-The Western Garden had been bought by a rich merchant in 1877, who made buildings there quite luxurious and delicate.
+The Western Garden had been bought by a wealthy merchant in 1877, who made buildings quite luxurious and delicate.

-The Eastern Garden had encountered the most destructions in history, therefore today, it is more of a modern garden with relatively new buildings.
+The Eastern Garden encountered the most destruction in history; therefore, today, it is more of a modern garden with relatively new buildings.

 The Reconstructed Hanqing Ting in Eastern Part of Humble Administrator’s Garden, Photo by Yin Qimin.

 Taoism Aesthetic, natural and simple, has been an influential concept in Chinese culture and has been worshipped by many elegant intellectuals throughout history.

 Wang Xianchen, the garden builder, was a sincere believer in Taoism Religion and made his garden a great representative of the perfect combination of reclusion culture in beautiful nature.

 Surrounding the water, some elegant and simple buildings were dotted among picturesque plants and flowers.